XinFinOrg/BlockDegree/gulp-instructions.md

 ## To do
 - [ ] Login functionality
-- [ ] Need to check on the rerouting of the express function that authenticates whether user isLoggedIn
 - [ ] Pages for the link at footer
 - [ ] Email sign up (only UI)
 - [ ] Enroll today, start lesson.